stefanwebb/oumi/docs/user_guides/launch/launch.md

 oumi launch stop --cluster my-cluster
 ```

 In addition, the Oumi launcher automatically sets [`idle_minutes_to_autostop`](https://docs.skypilot.co/en/latest/reference/api.html#sky.launch) to 60, i.e. clusters will stop automatically after 60 minutes of no jobs running.
+Note that this isn't done for clouds that don't support stopping jobs, like RunPod and Lambda.

 Stopped clusters preserve their disk, and are quicker to initialize than turning up a brand new cluster.
 Stopped clusters can be automatically restarted by specifying them in an `oumi launch up` command.